axio-project/axio-emulator/README.md

     (kRxMsgHandler == kRxMsgHandler_<Your Handler Type>) ? <Your Payload Size> : 0;
 static_assert(kAppReqPayloadSize > 0, "Invalid application payload size");
 ```
+Note that we provide two types of payload size --- request and response.
+The request payload size is used for client-side operations, and the response payload size is used for server-side operations.
+For example, if you want to realize that the client sends a 64B-request and the server responds with a 100KB-response, you can set the request payload size to 64 and the response payload size to 100KB.

 #### Packet-based Handler
 1. For dpdk dispatcher, implement the packet-based handler in 'src/dispatcher_impl/dpdk/dpdk_pkt_handlers.cc' and define the handler in 'src/dispatcher_impl/dpdk/dpdk_dispatcher.h'.
 RoCE dispatcher is similar to dpdk dispatcher.